Twitwi96/Smart-traffic-light-2/README.md

 ![alt tag](http://liverpoolfc-fr.wifeo.com/images/s/san/sans-titre2.png)

-- Focus on the "Counter and analysis" part (how to count the number of cars and how to react ?) :
+- Focus on the "Counter and analysis" part (how to count the number of cars and how to react) :

 ![alt tag](http://liverpoolfc-fr.wifeo.com/images/c/cap/capture-d-e-cran-2018-05-23-a-19-31-52.jpg)